 - Resilient Learner – not giving up and finding alternative ways of doing things.

 - Responsible Learner – planning ahead and showing consideration for others.

 - Resourceful Learner – adapting ideas and being creative.

 - Reasoning Learner – gathers evidence to reach conclusions.

 - Reflective Learner – Reviews progress and sets new targets.

 The course is always changing to reflect current world issues but also explores Safety, Relationships and Sexual health, Anti-Bullying, British Values, Prevent, Politics, money, physical and emotional wellbeing and revision techniques.

-We are also very proud to be a Double Award Artsmark Platinum School, currently the only secondary school in the South of England to have achieved this level of award from the Arts Council England twice.
+We are also very proud to be the first TRIPLE Award Artsmark Platinum School in the UK.
 We were a gold school for 14 years and are very proud to have been consistently recognised for the commitment we have to the Arts at ALNS.
 This means we look for creative ways to deliver lessons using the Arts where relevant as well as our fantastic Arts offer and range of extra-curricular activities.
 The Arts areas within the school are always busy and there are numerous opportunities for students for students to be involved in something they enjoy to promote their Wellbeing.

 ALNS is recognised for our commitment to SMSC and the opportunities we provide for our students to develop their Social, Moral, Cultural and Spiritual knowledge and understanding through our whole curriculum.